CatalogueOfLife/coldp/README.md

 In many cases it is desirable to point and link to specific pages, e.g. where exactly a name has first been published.

 In order to avoid highly redundant references ColDP allows to share NameReference records that are microcitations to a specific page where a name was mentioned that belongs to a specific Reference record.
+They are appearances of a name in a publication.

+NameReference should not be used to designate the original publication of the name which should rather be done using Name.referenceID.
-Using NameReferences is optional.
+Using NameReference is optional and supplements Name.referenceID.

 #### nameID